Find Grad Schools

 11 Yearly Graduations

 University of California - Los Angeles comes in at #12 on our list of the most popular colleges offering doctor's degrees in physiology.
 Roughly 44,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 11 doctor's degrees were handed out to physiology majors at UCLA.
-Around 64% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in physiology from UCLA.
+About 40% of this group were women, and 60% were students from an underrepresented racial-ethnic group.

 #14